physrisk/website-source/articles/2013/baltijos-valstybiu-ekonomikos-vejasi-ir-lenkia-vysegrado-salis.md

 countries.
 It is easy to explain the change, having in mind that price levels are higher in more developed countries (Penn effect).

-![Fig.
-3: GDP per capita in PPS of Baltics, Visegrad and Scandinavian countries from 1995 to 2012 is shown in three different ways (Eurostat data).](/uploads/2013/baltic-visegrad-scandinavia-gdp-pps-1995-2012-en.jpg " GDP per capita in PPS of Baltics, Visegrad and Scandinavian countries from 1995 to 2012 is shown in three different ways (Eurostat data)."){#attachment_2513}
+![Fig.  3: GDP per capita in PPS of Baltics, Visegrad and Scandinavian countries from 1995 to 2012 is shown in three different ways (Eurostat data).]({static}/uploads/2013/baltic-visegrad-scandinavia-gdp-pps-1995-2012-en.jpg " GDP per capita in PPS of Baltics, Visegrad and Scandinavian countries from 1995 to 2012 is shown in three different ways (Eurostat data)."){#attachment_2513}

 It is important to notice, that when we take in to account the price